tsduck/hides-drivers/README.md

 and Linux.
 It is currently unclear who actually developed this software, HiDes or ITE.
 However, it is poorly packaged, especially the Linux drivers and the application SDK.
-The software delivery mostly consists in a set of disorganized zip archives on DropBox, without fixed referenced URL.
+The software delivery mostly consists in a set of disorganized zip archives on DropBox, without fixed URL to reference in order to get notified of updates.

 This project proposes an integrated packaging of the drivers for HiDes devices on Linux and Windows.
 When the original packaging is acceptable (as it is for